Inverse Satake isomorphism and change of weight: Inverse Satake theorem when Delta(V') subset Delta(V)

 \subsection{Embedding in \texorpdfstring{$\mathfrak X= \Ind_B^G (\ind_{Z(1)}^Z 1_C)$}{X = ind\_B\^{}G (ind\_\{Z(1)\}\^{}Z 1\_C)}}

-Proposition \ref{begin} is essentially the same as Theorem \cite[IV.19 Thm.]{MR3600042} which implies the easier part of the change of weight theorem \cite[IV.I Thm.\ (i)]{MR3600042}.
+Proposition \ref{begin} is essentially the same as Theorem \cite[IV.19 Thm.]{MR3600042}\ which implies the easier part of the change of weight theorem \cite[IV.I Thm.\ (i)]{MR3600042}.
+(See the end of \S\ref{S:5.2} for an explanation why it is essentially the same.)
 The first step of the proof is to embed the two representations $\ind_K^GV$ and $\ind_K^GV'$ of $G$ in the same representation

 For a $C$-character $\psi$ of $Z^0$ let $e_\psi\in \ind_{Z(1)}^Z 1_C$ denote the function of support $Z^0$ and equal to $\psi$ on $Z^0$.
 For $v\in V^{U_{\op}^0}\setminus\{0\}$ of image $\overline v\in V_{U^0}$, let $f_v\in \ind_K^GV$ (resp.\ $e_{\overline v}\in \ind_{Z^0}^ZV_{U^0}$) denote the function of support $K$ with $f_v(1)=v $ (resp.\ of support $Z^0$ with $e_{\overline v}(1)=\overline v $).
 We recall the injective intertwiner \cite[Def.\ 2.1]{MR3001801} such that $I_V(f_v)(1)=e_{\overline v}$.
 We have the injective $Z$-intertwiner sending $e_{\overline v}$ to $e_{\psi_V}$.